nuriel77/iri-playbook/docs/installation.rst

 The following documentation is provided as reference for those with good experience with Linux and Ansible, or for those who would like to **install multiple nodes at once**.

-If you are about to install multiple nodes at once, you can use one of the nodes as the node from which you will be running the IRI playbook.
-All the information below should be executed on this node.
+If you are about to install **multiple nodes at once**, you can use one of the nodes as the node from which you will be running the IRI playbook.
+All the information below should be executed on this node only.

 Update System Packages